deslittle/pinpoint/README.md

-# Pinpint: a fast location finder for Go.
+# Pinpoint: a fast location finder for Go.

 ## Quick Start